Drawn from Life: Issues and Themes in Animated Documentary Cinema

 Overview

-Drawn from Life, a multidisciplinary anthology, introduces readers to a diverse range of filmmakers past and present who use the animated image as a documentary tool.
-In doing so, it explores a range of questions that preoccupy twenty-first-century film artists and audiences alike: Why use animation to document?
-How do such images reflect and influence our understanding and experience of'reality'?
-From early cinema to present-day scientific research, military uses, digital art and gaming, Drawn from Life casts new light on the capacity of the moving image to act as a record of the world around us.
+Documentary cinema has always drawn from real life, but an increasing number of contemporary filmmakers are going further still, drawing onscreen images of reality through a range of animated filmmaking techniques.
+Drawn from Life is the first book to explore the field of animated documentaries from a diverse range of scholarly and practice-based perspectives, exploring and proposing answers to a range of questions that preoccupy twenty-first-century film artists and audiences alike: Why use animation to document?
+How do such images reflect and influence our understanding and experience of reality, whether public or private, psychological or political?
+From early cinema to present-day scientific research, military uses, digital art and gaming, this book casts new light on the capacity of the moving image to act as a record of the world around us, challenging the orthodox definitions of documentary cinema.

 Full Product Details